-Now, medical professionals use an integrated treatment model to help this set of patients.
-Here, the addiction and the mental illness are addressed at the same time, by the same medical provider, and the entire medical, emotional and social life of the patient is taken into account and amended, if needed.
-It’s a complete form of care that can make a real difference in the life of someone with a Dual Diagnosis.
+Now, more advanced treatment providers offer an integrated treatment model to help this set of patients.
+With integrated treatment, addiction and the mental illness are addressed at the same time, by the same medical provider.
+This allows the entire medical, emotional and social life of the patient is taken into account and amended, if needed.
+It’s a complete form of care that can make a real difference in the life of someone with a dual diagnosis.

 While almost any mental illness can run alongside an addiction (co-occurring issues), there are some mental illnesses that are more commonly associated with substance abuse.
-According to an article published in the journal Medical Clinics of North America, the most common psychiatric disorders associated with substance abuse include:
+According to Medical Clinics of North America, some common psychiatric disorders associated with substance abuse include:

 Making an Assessment

 Putting together an integrated treatment plan requires the doctor to do a bit of detective work.
-The doctor will need to know:
+The doctor will need to know more about:

-- Why the person wants treatment (i.e., what goals does the person have)
+- Why the person wants treatment, or what goals he or she has

 This is a significant amount of information, to be sure, and sometimes it takes more than a simple interview for the medical professional to answer all of these questions.
-Sometimes other family members or friends must also chip in and answer questions so the doctor can put together a good plan to help the person.
+Sometimes other family members or friends must also chip in and answer questions so the doctor can put together a good plan of action.

-The Substance Abuse and Mental Health Services Administration reports that some people with Dual Diagnosis issues also have several social or environmental issues impacting them at the same time.
-They may not have anywhere to call home, and they may not have a job or a means of making money.
-They may have poor connections with their families, or they may have low social skills that cause them to be isolated and shunned.
+The Substance Abuse and Mental Health Services Administration reports that some people with dual diagnosis issues also have several social or environmental issues at the same time.
+They may not have a stable place to call home, and they may not have a job or a means of making money.
+They may have poor connections with their families, or they may have difficulty socializingor be isolated from healthy friends or family.
 In an integrated treatment model, these issues are also addressed in a caring and sensitive way, so the person can move forward and get back on track.

-Counseling is the primary tool used in the treatment of addiction, and this doesn’t change in an integrated treatment model.
-No matter how engaged the person is in therapy, and no matter how healthy his/her social life might be, the person still needs to gain insight on addiction and learn how to control urges.
-Dual Diagnosis patients also need to learn these same lessons about their mental illnesses, and therapy can fulfill this role as well.
-But, the therapy methods used with Dual Diagnosis patients might be slightly different.
-According to an article published in the Journal of Substance Abuse Treatment a therapist might:
+Counseling is a helpful tool in the treatment of addiction, and this doesn’t change in an integrated treatment model.
+No matter how engaged the person is in therapy, and no matter how healthy his other social life might be, the person still needs to gain insight on addiction and learn how to control the urge to use.

 - Integrate information about the mental illness into feedback given

-These minor adjustments might transform a traditional addiction model into a more supportive, open model that can be encouraging for people who have a Dual Diagnosis.
-In addition, as mentioned, some therapists choose to slow down the pace of counseling.
-There’s a lot of information to cover, and the person might need more time to absorb all of this information.
-Taking a slower pace might facilitate treatment.
+These minor adjustments transform a traditional addiction model into a more supportive, open model that can be encouraging for people who have a dual diagnosis.

-The integrated model is relatively new, but it has been proven to be an effective method in many scientific studies.
+The integrated model is relatively new, but it has been proven as an effective method in many scientific studies.
 For example, a study in the Journal of Substance Abuse Treatment found that people who participated in the integrated model had a lower incidence of psychotic episodes and arrests compared to people who did not participate.
 Their therapy seems to have allowed them to achieve a level of stability, and this resulted in fewer crises.
-The model has also been effective in helping to deal with addiction.
-A study in the journal Hospital and Community Psychiatry found that of 17 people who received inpatient Dual Diagnosis care, 12 reported drug and alcohol abstinence one month later.
-This is a small study, but the results are certainly exciting and remarkable.

 It’s clear that integrated treatment models have the capacity to help people gain control over their addictions, their mental illnesses and the other important aspects of their lives.
 The lessons they learn in therapy can stay with them for the rest of their lives, as they continue to manage both of these chronic conditions over the long term.
 Relapse is sometimes an issue for these people, as these conditions are powerful and long-term change is hard to sustain; however, therapy provides a strong foundation that can be readdressed as issues occur.

 At The Canyon, we provide ongoing support to all of our patients, helping them if a relapse occurs or just checking in with them regularly.
-For Dual Diagnosis patients, this service can be of great help, and we’re happy to provide it.
+For dual diagnosis patients, this service can be a great help, and we’re happy to provide it.